wieluk/psychopy_linux_installer/README.md

 ## Usage

-Install curl with your package manger.
+Install curl with your package manager.
 On most distros curl is already installed.

 1. **Download the script:**